-The more fat your fish contains in its tissues, the longer it will take to dry.
+The more fat your fish contains in its tissues, the longer it takes to dry.
 For example, fatty fish like salmon do well in a dehydrator but may not dry efficiently when simply salted and air-dried.
 So match your choice of fish to your drying method.
-Flounder and cod are excellent choices for salting, drying and jerky as are bass, crappie, halibut, pike, snapper and tuna.
+Flounder and cod are excellent choices for salting, drying and fish jerky as are bass, crappie, halibut, pike, snapper and tuna.

 Salt helps draw moisture from fish and may be the oldest known way of making dried fish.
 Once the fish is cleaned and rinsed, soak it in a solution of 1 cup of salt to 1 gallon of water.
 The measurements don't have to be exact.
 Soak the fillets for 30 to 60 minutes, rinsing them thoroughly afterward.

-Season your fillets with an herbed salt rub if you prefer and lay them in a single layer on the oiled mesh screen.
+Season your fillets with an herb salt rub if you prefer.
+Lay them in a single layer on the oiled mesh screen.
 Leave them in the warm oven for 60 minutes and then turn them.
-Continue cooking the fillets until they are thoroughly dried and store them in an airtight container.
+Continue cooking the fillets until they're thoroughly dried and store them in an airtight container.

 Using a Dehydrator

 There are two basic types of dehydrators.
-One offers stackable trays with a fan on the bottom to blow hot air over the food, and the other is a box with shelves that can be removed.
+One offers stackable trays with a fan on the bottom to blow hot air over the food.
+The other is a box with shelves that can be removed.
 Fans in the second type can be found in the back as well as on the bottom, and some don't have fans at all because they use convection heat.